CyVerse-learning-materials/learning-materials-home/tutorials.rst

     * - |Characterizing Differential Expression With RNA-Seq (Without Reference Genome)|
       - Identify changes in gene expression levels between at least two sequenced transcriptome samples (18 separate tutorials)
+    * - |Cluster Orthologs and Paralogs and Assemble Custom Gene Sets|
+      - Input entire protein-encoding gene or transcript repertoires from genomes of interest, and cluster homologs (orthologs and paralogs), then query clusters to assemble gene sets based on presence/absence and copy number.
+    * - |Discover Variants Using SAM Tools|
+      - Detect and call variants from sequence reads using Bowtie and SAM Tools.
+    * - |Evaluate and Pre-Process Sequencing Reads|
+      - Clean and filter Illumina reads using DE apps.
+    * - |Genome-wide Association Study (GWAS) Using a Genotyping-by-sequencing Approach|
+      - Learn to identify genetic variants that are associated with a trait.
+    * - |Kallisto-0.42.3-INDEX-QUANT-PE|
+      - Kallisto is a program for quantifying abundances of transcripts from RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads.
+It is based on the novel idea of pseudoalignment for rapidly determining the compatibility of reads with targets, without the need for alignment.
+    * - |mini SOAPdenovo|
+      - Gain familiarity with a commonly used procedure for de novo whole genome assembly of Illumina reads using the DE.

 .. list-table::
     :header-rows: 1